There are lots of fun ways you can raise money for Shooting Star Children's Hospices.

 Jon Craig studied medicine at Manchester University medical school and trained as a GP in the 1990s.
 He has worked in the military, the NHS and the private sector and has held positions in the UK and internationally.
 In more recent years he has held senior medical leadership positions.

-Jon lives in Guildford with his partner who is a primary school teacher and has two teenage children.
+Jon lives in Twickenham with his partner who is a primary school teacher and has two adult children, one a university student and the other working in film production.

 Professor Jayne Price is professor of Children’s Nursing at Kingston University and St George’s University London.
 She is both an adult and children’s nurse.
 Having undertaken her general nursing in her native Belfast during the years of the ‘troubles’, Jayne followed her great desire to become a children’s nurse which she did after a programme of study in Leeds.
 During that programme Jayne developed an interest in children’s oncology nursing and children’s palliative care.